 The commonly used 5.8GHz analog bands are A, B, E, F and R. The other bands are rarely used but they do exist.
-Each band has a unique set of frequencies, individual frequencies may be repeated on other bands but the sets remain unique.
+Each band has a unique set of frequencies, though some frequencies may be repeated on other bands.

 Analog FPV System

 |Band||CH 1||CH 2||CH 3||CH 4||CH 5||CH 6||CH 7||CH 8|

 Back in the days, the majority of video transmitter only supported 8 channels (one band), and different brands would use different bands on their VTX’s.
 However modern VTX’s are now compatible with multiple bands, so that’s not something to be concerned about anymore.